FidaTechLiasse360/entretien-intern/README.md

 email: dummy@fidatech.fr
 password: hakunamatata

-### 2. Tell me what is wrong with this code in phone.ts
+### 2. Tell me what is wrong with the code in phone.ts